DFE-Digital/dfe-glossary/app/index.md

 This term is sometimes used to differentiate the teaching of languages in everyday use from ‘ancient languages’ such as Latin and Ancient Greek which are no longer widely spoken.
 It also typically does not include teaching English.
 Prefer listing the specific languages where possible.

-### Multi-academy trust (MAT)

-A single trust responsible for a group of academies.
-MATs can be providers but cannot be lead schools.

 ## N

 ### National Association of School-Based Teacher Trainers (NASBTT)

 The [National Association of School-Based Teacher Trainers](https://www.nasbtt.org.uk) is a registered charity which represents the interests of schools-led teacher training provision in relation to the development and implementation of national policy developments.
 They are the largest representative body of SCITTs and School Directs.

-### National professional qualifications (NPQ)

-These are professional qualifications that qualified teachers can take as part of their continual professional development.
-See [Professional development for teachers and leaders](https://professional-development-for-teachers-leaders.education.gov.uk).

-### Niche routes

-An informal term for non-mainstream routes into teaching, for example, Teach First.

 ## O